mohan-246/url-shortener/README.md

     ```
     mongod
     ```
     Alternatively, you can use the docker-compose.yml file in 'server/mongoDB' to create a Docker application with sharded clusters.
-Refer to this [blog](https://medium.com/@yasasvi/mongodb-sharding-with-docker-c8b18bee32eb).
+Refer to this [blog](https://medium.com/@yasasvi/mongodb-sharding-with-docker-c8b18bee32eb) for more information.

 5. Start ZooKeeper using the Docker Compose file located in server/services/Shortener/zookeeper:
     ```